nealenssle/nealenssle.github.io/pages/readme.md

 One of the best ways I've found to help people improve and develop is to delegate responsibility to them.
 I'll almost never do this without talking about it to make sure you understand what needs doing and feel comfortable with it.
 But if there's something you're able to do, or can do better than I can, I'll be looking for ways to help you, the team, and the organization grow by delegating ownership to you.

+<a class="anchor" name="process-anchor"></a>

+## Process and project management

+I believe in Agile, but with a small "a".
+That is: I believe in the principles originally outlined in the [Agile Manifesto](https://agilemanifesto.org/), as opposed to being strongly aligned with any specific system (e.g. Scrum, Kanban, SAFE, etc.).
+For me, iterating the process via frequent retrospectives is the key.
+Put differently: I think the most important thing in any process is to have a means and mechanism for review and evolution of the process itself.
+On a regular basis we need to pause, review, and look to keep what's working and change what's not.

+Project management boils down to knowing who is doing what by when.
+It's that simple, but it's also extremely important.
+I believe it is a valid expectation for the business to want to know what folks are working on and when they can expect to see features and improvements delivered.
+Project management is just the means of managing that information.
+Again: I'm generally very flexible with regards to the specifics of how we measure and communicate project status, but I think it's a fair expectation for us as engineers to participate positively in project management processes.

+<a class="anchor" name="technology-anchor"></a>

+## On technology

+My own roots as an engineer are as a "full stack" web applications developer (yes, at one point I even briefly had a "Webmaster" title!).
+I'm the kind of developer who enjoys talking about everything from the structure of the database, to how we're handling business logic decisions, to how things should look on the page (colors, spacing, and fonts, oh my!), to how to create optimal user flows through the system.
+I have experience working with both front-end and back-end teams and technologies, and I've led user experience design teams as well.
+I don't have as much experience on the infrastructure or networking side of things yet, but I'm always trying to learn more.

+I'm generally pretty agnostic with regards to specific technologies and frameworks.
+My go-to language is [Ruby](https://www.ruby-lang.org/en/), but I firmly believe that there are different tools for different jobs.

+As a leader, I do think it is important for organizations to have a sound technology evolution stategy.
+That is: We need to have a plan for how we're going to evolve our technology stack (so as to avoid stagnation and developer attrition) that also isn't just a total free-for-all adoption of whatever the latest flavor of the month might be.
+I've found that maintaining a [technology radar](https://www.thoughtworks.com/radar) is a useful tool for this.

+With regards to "architecture": In general, I think that good ideas can come from everywhere and everyone on the team.
+I'm a fan of creating systems and processes that allow technology and architectural decisions to bubble up from individuals and teams, while simultaneously providing for appropriate cross-team and cross-functional risk analysis and review.

+I do feel that curiosity is extremely important for engineers.
+Things change and evolve rapidly in our field, and it's important for folks to dedicate some time to learning and growing their skillset.
+"Growth" conversations with me will definitely include discussions about "what are you learning?" or "what technolgy trends are you most excited about?".

 <a class="anchor" name="calendars-anchor"></a>

 ## Calendars and communications